 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-Before getting into renting out my camper, I would lend my trailer for friends to use.
+Before I began renting out my camper for profit, I would lend my trailer for friends to use.
 Have you ever been in a situation where someone asked if they could borrow your trailer?
 Is it even legal to lend a trailer?
 What could be the problem if you decide to let them borrow your trailer?

 Can I let someone borrow my trailer?